vvngu/Trip-sonality/README.md

 ## Contributing

 We welcome contributions to Trip-sonality!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## Acknowledgments